indimail/indimail-virtualdomains/.github/README-indimail.md

 1.  svctool - A simple tool with command-line options which helps you to configure any configuration item in indimail (creation of supervise scripts, qmail configuration, installation of all default MySQL tables, creation of default aliases, users, etc)
 2.  configurable control files directory (using CONTROLDIR environment variable) (allows one to have multiple running copies of qmail using a single binary installation)
 3.  configurable queue directory (using QUEUEDIR environment variable) (allows one to have multiple queues on a host with a single qmail installation).
-    * <b>qmail-multi</b> (queue load balancer) uses <b>qmail-queue</b> to deposit mails across multiple queues.
+    * <b>qmail-queue</b> deposit mails across multiple queues.
 Each queue has its own <b>qmail-send</b> process.
 You can spread the individual queues across multiple filesystems on different controllers  to maximize on IO throughput.
     * The number of queues is configurable by three environment variables **QUEUE_BASE**, **QUEUE_COUNT** and **QUEUE_START**.
 A queue in indimail is defined as a collection of multiple queues.
     * Each queue in the collection can have one or more SMTP listener but a single delivery (<b>qmail-send</b>) processes.
 It is possible to have the entire queue collection without a delivery process (e.g. SMTP on port 366 ODMR).
 The QUEUE\_COUNT can be defined based on how powerful your host is (IO bandwidth, etc).
 The configurable queue is possible with a single installation of indimail-mta and does not require you to have multiple indimail-mta installations (unlike qmail) to achieve this.
 4.  uses getpwnam to use uids/gids, home from /etc/passwd, /etc/group (allows me to transfer the binary to another machine regardless of the ids in /etc/passwd)